Addiction Recovery with Integrative Psychiatry

 Nutritional & Integrative Support

-Many people with addiction aren’t fighting a lack of willpower — they’re fighting low neurotransmitters, nutrient deficiencies, inflammation, and stress chemistry trapped in a loop.
+They’re battling low neurotransmitters, nutrient depletion, inflammation, and stress chemistry locked in a feedback loop.

 - Zinc & B6 — foundational for neurotransmitter synthesis and methylation balance